Brownstones in New York City & Everything You Should Know About Them

 brownstones in new york city

-What is a Brownstone?
+What is a NYC Brownstone?

 At its most basic level, most brownstones in New York neighborhoods are a type of townhouse built from reddish-brown sandstone, first appearing in the mid-19th century.
 Popular among middle- and upper-class families, brownstones are found in neighborhoods like Park Slope, Brooklyn Heights, and Upper West Side.
 They are one of the defining features of New York City’s architecture.